FTC Theatre Division Bios

 Dr. Krasner studied acting under Paul Mann, Kim Stanley and Barbara Loden, and holds a Ph.
 D. in Drama from Tufts University.
 He is the author and editor of eleven books covering topics from Method acting, theatre history, dramatic literature, modern drama, African American theatre, theatre and philosophy, American drama, dramatic theory and criticism.
 He serves on the board of editors for Stanislavsky Studies, Theatre Journal, and African American Review.
 He was the recipient of the Betty Jean Jones Award for the best teacher of American theatre and drama (2008), and has twice received the Errol Hill Award from the American Society for Theatre Research for the best work on African American Theatre (1998, 2002).
 He is also the co-editor of the University of Michigan Press’s series on Theatre.
 As an actor, he last performed Eddie Carbone in Arthur Miller’s A View from the Bridge in Massachusetts, which can be seen on YouTube.

-ALEXA GREEN (Musical Theatre) is best known for her turn as Glinda in the Los Angeles and San Francisco companies of the hit Broadway musical Wicked.
+ALEXA GREEN (Co-Head of Musical Theatre) is best known for her turn as Glinda in the Los Angeles and San Francisco companies of the hit Broadway musical Wicked.
 She appeared alongside Neil Patrick Harris and Patti LuPone in the international cinematic release of Stephen Sondheim’s Company with The New York Philharmonic live from Lincoln Center.
 Alexa has toured both nationally and internationally as a singer and actor on national tours and regionally and is passionate about the development of new musical theatre.
 She has appeared as a guest star with symphonies nationwide and has most recently worked in the studio with 16-time, Grammy Award-winning record producer and songwriter, David Foster, on his upcoming Broadway projects.